GSA/ficam-playbooks/_playbooks/playbook-pam.md

 The Privileged User Playbook is a practical guide to **help federal agencies implement and manage a privileged user program**.
 Privileged users are a special user type that perform security-related duties.
 A privileged user program enables an agency to identify, track, monitor, and audit privileged users and accounts, effectively decreasing the cyber risk and impact on an agency's mission. **Unwanted behavior or compromise of privileged accounts are also responsible for the most high-profile federal security breaches**.
 It is a critical Identity, Credential, and Access Management capability to identify privileged users and access to high value assets.
 As part of agency insider threat programs, agencies can use this playbook to define privileged user program requirements and capabilities.

 There are three main use cases to identify a privileged account or user.
-1. Accounts used to manage IT infrastructure, resources of high value assets (HVA), and core systems (e.g. perform maintenance activities on human resource applications or databases).
+1. Accounts used to manage IT infrastructure, resources of high value assets (HVA), and core systems such as maintenance activities on a human resource applications or databases.
-2. Help desk personnel with escalated privilege to perform security-relevant processes on endpoints (e.g. install software on user laptops or change endpoint configuration settings).
+2. Help desk personnel with escalated privilege to perform security-relevant processes on endpoints such as install software on user laptops or change endpoint configuration settings.
-3. Managers that approve access or accounts (e.g. a manager approving access requests to a risk reporting application).
+3. Managers that approve or recertify access or accounts.

 Privileged users are managed as a distinct and separate identity to decrease the risk and impact to agencies mission.
 1. These employees and contractors have the ability to jeopardize sensitive information or infrastructure, whether knowingly or unknowingly.